-It is unethical and a violation of the University's Academic Integrity Policy to present the ideas or words of another without clearly and fully identifying the source.
+It is unethical and a violation of the University's Academic Integrity Policy to present the ideas or words of another without clearly and comprehensively identifying the source.
 Inadequate citations will be construed as an attempt to misrepresent the cited material as your own.
-Use the APA citation style which is described in the Publication manual of the American Psychological Association, 6th edition.
+Use the APA citation style which is described in the Publication Manual of the American Psychological Association, 6th edition.

 Plagiarism is the representation of the words or ideas of another as one's own in any academic exercise.
-To avoid plagiarism, every direct quotation must be identified by quotation marks or by appropriate indentation and must be properly cited in the text or footnote.
+To avoid plagiarism, every direct quotation must be identified by quotation marks or by appropriate indentation and must be cited correctly in the text or footnote.
 Acknowledgement is required when material from another source is stored in print, electronic, or other medium and is paraphrased or summarized in whole or in part in one's own words.
 To acknowledge a paraphrase properly, one might state: "to paraphrase Plato's comment..." and conclude with a footnote identifying the exact reference.
-A footnote acknowledging only a directly quoted statement does not suffice to notify the reader of any preceding or succeeding paraphrased material.
-Information which is common knowledge, such as names of leaders of prominent nations, basic scientific laws, etc., need not be footnote; however, all facts or information obtained in reading or research that are not common knowledge among students in the course must be acknowledged.
-In addition to materials specifically cited in the text, only materials that contribute to one's general understanding of the subject may be acknowledged in the bibliography.
+A note acknowledging only a directly quoted statement does not suffice to notify the reader of any preceding or succeeding paraphrased material.
+Information that is widely known, such as names of leaders of prominent nations, fundamental scientific laws, etc., need not be footnoted; however, all facts or information obtained in reading or research that are not familiar knowledge among students in the course must be acknowledged.
+In addition to materials cited explicitly in the text, only elements that contribute to one's general understanding of the subject may be recognized in the bibliography.
 Plagiarism can, in some cases, be a subtle issue.
 Any question about what constitutes plagiarism should be discussed with the faculty member.

-Plagiarism as described in the University's Academic Integrity Policy is as follows: "Plagiarism: Plagiarism is the use of another person's words, ideas, or results without giving that person appropriate credit.
-To avoid plagiarism, every direct quotation must be identified by quotation marks or appropriate indentation and both direct quotation and paraphrasing must be cited properly according to the accepted format for the particular discipline or as required by the instructor in a course.
+Plagiarism, as described in the University's Academic Integrity Policy, is as follows: "Plagiarism: Plagiarism is the use of another person's words, ideas, or results without giving that person appropriate credit.
+To avoid plagiarism, every direct quotation must be identified by quotation marks or appropriate indentation and both direct quotation and paraphrasing must be cited appropriately according to the accepted format for the particular discipline or as required by the instructor in a course.
 Some common examples of plagiarism are:

--Copying word for word (i.e. quoting directly) from an oral, printed, or electronic source without proper attribution.
+Copying word for word (i.e., quoting directly) from an oral, printed, or electronic source without proper attribution.

--Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if they were one's own.
+□ Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if it were their own.

--Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement.
+□ □ Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement.

--Incorporating into one's work graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other nontextual material from other sources without proper attribution".
+□□Incorporating into one's work graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other contextual material from other sources without proper attribution".